Risk Quantification in Stochastic Simulation under Input Uncertainty: Asymptotic Analysis of Nested VaR and CVaR Estimators

 Following Theorem \ref{thm.3.4}, we can construct CIs for $v_{\alpha}$ and $c_{\alpha}$ of confidence level $(1-\beta)$:

 and

+where $\widehat{\sigma}_{v}$, $\widehat{\mu}_{v}$, $\widehat{\sigma}_{c}$ and $\widehat{\mu}_{c}$ are sample estimates of $\sigma_{v}$, ${\mu}_{v}$, ${\sigma}_{c}$ and ${\mu}_{c},$ respectively, and $t_{\gamma,L}$ represents the $\gamma$-quantile of a t-distribution with degree of freedom $L$.
+The term ${f(v_\alpha)}$ in $\sigma_{v}$ can be estimated using Gaussian kernel density estimation (\cite{steckley2006}), and $\sigma_{c}$ can be estimated directly via sample average.
+The estimation of ${\mu}_{v}$ and ${\mu}_{c}$ is more tricky as they involve expectation and gradient terms that could not be estimated directly.
+We will leave the detailed discussion on their estimation to Section 4. \begin{remark} It is worth mentioning that we could probably avoid estimating $f$ directly by using more ``data driving" schemes such as sectioning and bootstrapping.
+This is an interesting future direction but beyond the scope of this paper.
+At the same time, the method we choose is easy to use and works quite well in the numerical experiments (see Section 5). \end{remark}

-Note that the CI in \eqref{eq.3.25} or \eqref{eq.3.26} only depends on $N$.
-It is because, when $N=o(M^2)$, the bias term due to stochastic uncertainty (see Lemma \ref{lem.b.2} or \ref{lem.b.3} in Appendix \ref{ap.b} for the explicit formula) is of the order $O(\frac{1}{M})$, and thus it will be asymptotically insignificant compared with the $O(\frac{1}{\sqrt{N}})$ error term.
-We refer to the CIs in \eqref{eq.3.25} and \eqref{eq.3.26} as ``CIs under Strong Assumption''.
+Note that the CI in \eqref{eq.3.25} or \eqref{eq.3.26} only depends on $N$, when $N=o(M^2)$.
+In this case the bias term due to stochastic uncertainty is of the order $O(\frac{1}{M})$, and thus it will be asymptotically insignificant compared with the $O(\frac{1}{\sqrt{N}})$ error term.
+We refer to the CIs in \eqref{eq.3.25} and \eqref{eq.3.26} as ``CIs under Strong Assumption''.\\

-Note that the CIs under Weak Assumption and Strong Assumption achieve different practical coverage probabilities when the target confidence level is $(1-\beta)$.
-Due the relaxation in applying Boole's Inequality for constructing CIs under Weak Assumption, the resulted CIs will achieve coverage probabilities greater than $(1-\beta)$.
-In contrast, CIs under Strong Assumption will achieve a coverage probability of $(1-\beta)$.
-The following Theorem \ref{thm.3.5} shows that CIs under both Weak Assumption and Strong Assumption are asymptotically valid.
+The following Theorem \ref{thm.3.5} shows that CIs under Strong Assumption are asymptotically valid which means they will achieve a coverage probability of $(1-\beta)$.